b3h3moth/L-Perl/cryptography/crypt-gpg/README.md

+## Crypt::GPG

-Do not use this module, try GnuPG insted.
+> Do not use this module, try GnuPG insted.